ShrutiBaikerikar/RNASeq_DGE_tutorial/README.md

 #### 4a.
 Converting SAM files to BAM files

-We have to convert SAM files to BAM files and sort them by coordinate before using them further.
+We have to convert the SAM files to BAM files and sort them by coordinate before using them further.
 We will use SAMtools for this step.

 SAM format is Sequence Alignment Map format that stores biological sequences that have been aligned to a reference sequence.
 The binary equivalent of SAM is BAM (Binary Alignment Map) which stores the same data in a binary representation to save space.